Skip to main content

 Security

-As you may have noticed the item in my example which collects the IDs P9_SELECTED_ENTITIES_IDS is a hidden and unprotected page item.
+As you may have noticed, the item in my example which collects the IDs P9_SELECTED_ENTITIES_IDS is a hidden and unprotected page item.

 This means that its value can be manipulated by a user in the browser and that value would then be submitted for processing by the Process Selected IDs Dynamic Action described above.
 You must protect against this by ensuring any SQL you write using the IDs contains additional logic to restrict the rows it can act upon.